 Prostate Cancer Screening

 Recommended guidelines for when men should have the prostate specific antigen (PSA) blood test, and if it’s necessary to have a digital rectal exam (DRE), are not in agreement.
-One of Arizona Oncology’s medical oncologist, explains “I recommend that for men with an average risk, a conversation occurs with his primary care provider that outlines the risks and benefits of screening at the age of 50.
+One of Arizona Oncology’s medical oncologists explains, “I recommend that for men with an average risk, a conversation occurs with his primary care provider that outlines the risks and benefits of screening at the age of 50.
 For those with a higher risk, screening may begin at age 40 or 45.
 Additionally, not every man needs to have a PSA annually or for the remainder of his life.
 Some scientific evidence indicates that the DRE may not even have value and many men find it uncomfortable and embarrassing.
 I believe the DRE, when consistently done with the PSA, has value in determining whether the prostate is enlarged or if a nodule has been detected.”

 Prostate Cancer Treatment Options